 Unfortunately, many of these types of meetings take on big sales pitch scenarios, which cheapen the experience.
 Attendees loose interest by feeling disconnected.
 Selective prospecting combined with a refined approach can single out your best potential clients.
 Eliminating the hard sales tactic and opting for a softer, more thorough approach, may capture stronger leads.

 They were engaged with members from the firm over an elegant, private dinner.
 Only seven prospects were invited and each person had time to speak with the representative from the firm.
-The physician and his wife were able to connect on a personal level which allowed them to develop a strong working relationship with this company.[i]
+The physician and his wife were able to connect on a personal level which allowed them to develop a strong working relationship with this company.

 Whether large or small, make sure your materials properly target your audience.
 If it is a large gathering, appropriate materials should be distributed in a timely manner no more than a month and no less than two weeks out from the event.
 There should be an RSVP attachment, whether the invitations are electronic or hard copy.

-- Second Step is to engage your attendees.
+Engage your attendees.
 Do research on invited guests.
 By expressing knowledge about them, you can add an extra dimension to the event.
 These simple ideas can enhance the experience, making it memorable.
 It may also dictate how clients respond to you and your presentation.

-- Third Step is the end of event follow up.
+Don’t forget the end-of-event follow up.
 Follow up with a form that engages guests.
 A questionnaire / handout that inspires an appointment is important.
 It should have branding that is tasteful along with relevant highlights from your presentations.

-Assets should be connected to the target audience and the subject matter (offerings/plans) that were a focus at the event.
+Assets should be connected to the target audience and the subject matter that were a focus at the event.
 Use professional materials for thank you cards, mailers and other collateral.
 A drip campaign of multiple assets can be set up over a short period of time as well.
 The advantage of following up with an asset provides the ability to continue nurturing the prospect.
-This is a strategy that will keep you on their mind and emphasize your brand.[ii]
+This is a strategy that will keep you on their mind and emphasize your brand.